pleiby/computationalthinking/docs/Questions_for_Discussion.md

     - Note: Pluto is equivalent to having an edit window open, and a terminal with a compiler that runs automatically with each file save, except
         - editor file save is replace by the execution of any Pluto cell
         - Pluto _only_ reexecutes cells that are dependent on the recently changed cell
+- Note on Debugging: I like that stack traces show line number with hyperlink to code line
 ### Questions on Course 18.S181 HW 1
 - HW1 Ex.
 Ex 1.1, why isapprox test fail:
     ```julia